aspose-html/Aspose.HTML-Documentation/content/net/message-handlers/popular-use-cases/network-timeouts/_index.md

 ---

 {{% alert color="primary" %}}
 Network timeouts can occur when a network connection is not able to be established or a server is taking too long to respond.
 When a network timeout occurs, it can impact the functionality of a software application and cause a range of problems.
-In this article, we will discuss how to handle network timeouts in C# with practical examples.
+This article will discuss how to set network timeouts in C# with practical examples.
 You find simple C# examples of how to create a custom message handler for network operation timeouts.
 {{% /alert %}}

 ## **Network Timeouts**

 The network timeout refers to the amount of time a client, such as a software application, waits for a response from a server after sending a request.
 A timeout value is set to avoid waiting indefinitely for a response in case the server is unavailable or unresponsive.<br>
-A network timeout is a time limit for completing a network operation, such as a request or response.
+A network timeout is a time limit for completing a network operation, such as sending a request or waiting for a response.
 If the network operation exceeds the timeout, it is considered to have failed.
 Network timeout affects the performance and reliability of network communications by determining the maximum amount of time allowed for a request to be completed successfully.
 When the timeout is reached, the operation may be terminated, resulting in an error or failure.
 Network timeout is an essential factor to consider when designing network applications because it can affect the responsiveness, speed, and availability of network communication.

 ## **Message Handler for Network Operation Timeouts**